boydjawun/MNIST-Classification/README.md

-README: MNIST Digit Classification with Convolutional Neural Network (CNN) This repository contains a comprehensive implementation of a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST dataset.
-Below is a detailed explanation of the steps and processes involved in the code, as demonstrated in the provided images.
-•  Importing Packages and Loading the MNIST Dataset
-	•  The process begins by importing essential Python libraries, including torch, torchvision, and matplotlib, to handle neural network operations, data transformations, and visualization.
-	•  The MNIST dataset is loaded using torchvision.datasets.MNIST, with the dataset stored in the current directory (./).
-	•  Data transformations are applied using transforms.ToTensor() to convert MNIST images into tensors.
-	•  The dataset is split into training, validation, and test sets:
-		•  Training set: First 10,000 images.
-		•  Validation set: Next 10,000 images.
-		•  Test set: Remaining images.
-	•  DataLoaders are created with a batch size of 64, enabling shuffled data loading for training and validation.
-•  Creating the CNN Model with nn.Sequential
-	•  A CNN model is constructed using nn.Sequential, a sequential container for stacking layers.
-	•  The architecture includes:
-		•  First convolutional layer (Conv2d) with 1 input channel, 32 output channels, a 5x5 kernel, and padding of 2.
-		•  ReLU activation function for non-linearity.
-		•  Max pooling layer (MaxPool2d) with a 2x2 kernel to reduce spatial dimensions.
-		•  Second convolutional layer with 32 input channels, 64 output channels, a 5x5 kernel, and padding of 2.
-		•  Another ReLU and MaxPool2d layer.
-		•  A flatten layer to transition from convolutional to fully connected layers.
-		•  Two fully connected layers (Linear): first with 3136 input features and 1024 output features, followed by ReLU and dropout (p=0.5); second with 1024 input features and 10 output features (for 10 digit classes).
-	•  The model processes a sample input to verify the output shape, resulting in a tensor of shape (4, 64, 7, 7) after convolutions and pooling, and (4, 3136) after flattening.
-•  Defining Loss Function and Optimizer
-	•  The cross-entropy loss function (nn.CrossEntropyLoss) is used to measure the difference between predicted and actual digit labels.
-	•  The Adam optimizer is initialized with a learning rate of 0.001 to update the model parameters during training.
-•  Training the Model with Training and Validation Sets
-	•  A train function is defined to train the model over a specified number of epochs (set to 20).
-	•  The training loop includes:
-		•  Setting the model to training mode.
-		•  Iterating over batches in the training DataLoader, computing predictions, loss, and backpropagation.
-		•  Updating model parameters using the optimizer.
-		•  Calculating and storing training loss and accuracy for each epoch.
-	•  Validation is performed after each training epoch:
-		•  Setting the model to evaluation mode.
-		•  Iterating over validation batches, computing predictions and loss without gradient computation.
-		•  Storing validation loss and accuracy.
-	•  Accuracy is computed by comparing the argmax of predictions with true labels, averaged over the dataset size.
-•  Viewing Training and Validation Accuracy and Loss
-	•  The training and validation loss and accuracy histories are visualized using matplotlib.
-	•  Two subplots are created:
-		•  The first plot displays training loss (blue) and validation loss (orange) over epochs, showing a decreasing trend.
-		•  The second plot shows training accuracy (blue) and validation accuracy (orange), indicating an increasing trend toward high accuracy (around 0.99).
-	•  The plots are labeled with appropriate legends and axis titles for clarity.
-•  Viewing Test Accuracy
-	•  The trained model is evaluated on the test dataset.
-	•  Predictions are made, and test accuracy is calculated as the mean of correct predictions (where argmax of predictions matches true labels), achieving approximately 0.9915.
-•  Viewing Elements with Maximum Probability
-	•  The code visualizes a subset of test images with their predicted labels.
-	•  A 2x6 grid of images is created, displaying the first 12 test images.
-	•  Each image is shown in grayscale, with the predicted digit label overlaid in blue text at the top center.
-	•  The model correctly identifies most digits, with examples including 7, 2, 1, 0, 4, 1, 4, 9, 5, 9, 0, and 6.
-This implementation demonstrates a complete workflow for building, training, and evaluating a CNN on the MNIST dataset, with visualizations to assess model performance.
-The code is structured for reproducibility and can be extended for further experimentation.
+README: MNIST Digit Classification with Convolutional Neural Network (CNN) This repository showcases a concise implementation of a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST dataset.
+The process starts by importing essential libraries like torch, torchvision, and matplotlib, followed by loading the MNIST dataset into the current directory with transforms.ToTensor() to convert images to tensors.
+The dataset is split into training (first 10,000 images), validation (next 10,000 images), and test sets, with DataLoaders created using a batch size of 64.
+The CNN model is built using nn.Sequential, featuring two convolutional layers (32 and 64 output channels with 5x5 kernels and padding 2), ReLU activations, max pooling layers (2x2 kernel), a flatten layer, and two fully connected layers (3136 to 1024 with dropout, then 1024 to 10 outputs).
+The model’s architecture is verified with a sample input.
+A cross-entropy loss function and Adam optimizer (learning rate 0.001) are defined for training.
+The train function runs for 20 epochs, computing and storing training and validation loss and accuracy, with the model set to training and evaluation modes respectively.
+Visualization of results uses matplotlib to plot training and validation loss and accuracy over epochs, showing decreasing loss and increasing accuracy (up to ~0.99).
+Test accuracy is evaluated at ~0.9915, and a 2x6 grid of test images with predicted labels is displayed, correctly identifying digits like 7, 2, 1, 0, 4, and others.
+This implementation provides a complete, reproducible workflow for CNN training and evaluation on MNIST, suitable for further experimentation.

 <img width="1507" height="835" alt="Screenshot 2025-09-20 185846" src="https://github.com/user-attachments/assets/643e6844-0499-4e6f-8f3f-635e209d94eb" />
 <img width="1512" height="755" alt="Screenshot 2025-09-20 185929" src="https://github.com/user-attachments/assets/835d416b-4093-489d-ace9-5550a6161cce" />